jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-17-fracture-mechanics-applications.md

 # Lesson 17: Fracture Mechanics Applications

-1. Fracture Application
+1. #fracture Application
-   1. We usually think of fracture as a bad thing.
+   1. We usually think of #fracture as a bad thing.
-   2. Egyptian Pharaohs actually use fracture to cut the limestones to build the pyramids.
+   2. Egyptian Pharaohs actually use #fracture to cut the limestones to build the pyramids.
    3. Ice is actually rather plastic:
       1. #HCP like magnesium and titanium.
       2. Crystallographic structure.